TheAnotherWise/log-monitor-parser-via-crontab/README.md

-# Log parser via crontab
+# Log parser via crontab (with notification by mail)

 ### Tested on:
  - Red Hat Enterprise Linux 6 / 7 / 8